How Long Does It Take to Get a Mechanic’s Lien?

 On a residential construction project, the original contractor must file an affidavit claiming lien no later than the 15th day of the 3rd month after their work was completed, terminated, or abandoned.

 Subcontractors, either first tier or lower, must send advance Notice to Claim to the original contractor and the property owner before filing a lien on private projects.
 All subs must file this notice by the 15th day of the 3rd month after the work was performed or the services or materials were delivered.
 Subsequently, the deadline to file the lien is the 15th day of the 4th month.
+Understanding the specific lien filing deadline is crucial to ensure your lien is valid.

 If you are a subcontractor, you must file this pre-lien notice on time for the specific month the work was done.
 If you miss the deadline and don’t file the lien affidavit by the 15th of the 4th month, you have 30 days to file after the completion of the whole project if you have correctly filed the advance notice.